Kyle Farmer Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10.1 K/9, the fifth-best in MLB.
+- The White Sox pitching staff ranks second in the league with a collective 10.6 strikeouts per nine innings.

-- The White Sox's 6.25 team ERA ranks 28th across all league pitching staffs.
+- The White Sox have the 28th-ranked team ERA across all MLB pitching staffs (5.97).

-- White Sox pitchers combine to allow the third-most home runs in baseball (18 total, 1.6 per game).
+- White Sox pitchers combine to give up 20 total home runs at a rate of 1.7 per game (fourth-most in baseball).

-- Lynn (0-1) gets the starting nod for the White Sox, his third of the season.
+- The White Sox will look to Giolito (0-0) in his third start of the season.

-- His last appearance was on Thursday against the San Francisco Giants, when the right-hander threw 4 1/3 innings, surrendering eight earned runs while allowing nine hits.
+- The righty last appeared on Friday against the Pittsburgh Pirates, when he went four innings, allowing seven earned runs while giving up 12 hits.

 © 2023 Data Skrive.
 All rights reserved.